 The biggest drawback to the PowerBeats Pro is their bulkier size and charging case.
 While still slim, they are almost double the size when it comes to the charging case.
 This means if you are already struggling to fit the AirPods case into your keychain or pockets, there is no way the PowerBeats Pro is going to make the cut.

 The other issue would be price.
 While there are more color options and a longer per piece battery life, it comes in at around $249 USD on most websites.
 This would be acceptable, except the charging case only gives you 24 hours of playback time as well.

 You’re essentially saving time on how you need your earpieces to charge, but still getting the same amount of playback time as AirPods per case charge.

 You also do not have wireless charging built-in.
 For all those that hate anything wired, this means you are stuck using a lightning connector.
 While this is fine for iPhone users who already have lightning connectors, it does mean that Android users are stuck with yet another cable.

-PowerBeats Pro vs AirPods: You Decide
+PowerBeats vs AirPods: You Decide

-Everyone has a different lifestyle, that is why there is no true answer for the PowerBeats Pro vs AirPods debate.
+Everyone has a different lifestyle, that is why there is no true answer for the PowerBeats vs AirPods debate.
 Each one has its own benefits and can be chalked up to this.

 If you want a sleek design that is easy to hide, the Apple AirPods are a better option.
-If you enjoy an extreme activity and prefer the top of the line comfort, PowerBeats Pro should be the go-to.
+If you enjoy an extreme activity and prefer the top-of-the-line comfort, PowerBeats Pro should be the go-to.
 Everyone makes their own decisions at the end of the day.